vim-diesel/fancylimitcounter/README.md

 - **Increment and Decrement**: Adjust counter values within specified limits.
 - **Vite-Powered**: Uses Vite for a fast development server and build tool.
 - **React**: Built using React for a modern, component-based architecture.
+- **Styled-Components**: Using styled-components to encourage good habits.
+It solves whole classes of CSS problems for us, like scoping and specificity.

 ## Getting Started